leeonsoft/zerver/README.md

 * Tree-based mux/router
 * Filter Chain supported
 * Builtin WebSocket supported
+* Builtin Task supported

 -------------------------------------------------------------------------------
 #### Note
 The core of Zerver-REST only define some specifications, it's only a router, and only support output bytes, multiple output format like json/xml/gob should use third party libraries.

 ##### Router
-Zerver-REST's Router is based on prefix-tree, it's transparent to user.
+Zerver-REST's Router is based on prefix-tree, it's transparent to user, standard router only match the path of url.
 It now support three routes:
 * static route: such as /user/12345/info
 * variables route: such as /user/:id/info, id is a variable in route, variable value will be injected to Request
-* catch-all route: such as /home/*subpath, subpath is a variable in route, it will catch remains all url path, it should appeared in last of route for any route path after it will be ingored
+* catch-all route: such as /home/*subpath, subpath is a variable in route, it will catch remains all url path, it should appeared in last of route for any route path after it will be ingored.

+__Customization__:
+Zerver also support customed Router by `NewServerWith`, user can wrap standard router to get a more powerful Router with great features, such as multiple domains.

 __Route Match__:
 The standard Router will not performed backtracking, match priority:static > variable > catchall.